All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Blood Sugar Dynamics

 GLP-1 medications lower blood sugar through improved insulin sensitivity and incretin signaling.
-Growth hormone has a mild counter-regulatory effect on insulin, meaning it can slightly raise blood sugar at elevated levels .
+Growth hormone has a mild counter-regulatory effect on insulin, meaning it can slightly raise blood sugar at improved levels .
 At the doses of GH produced by Ipamorelin, this effect is generally negligible.
 But patients with diabetes, pre-diabetes, or insulin resistance should have their glucose and HbA1c checked more frequently when using both compounds .

 Fluid Balance